-For all volunteers the most important consideration is to safeguard and promote the welfare of children, young people, and vulnerable adults with whom they come into contact.

-Any allegation of abuse must be taken seriously.
-Creation Fest has a duty and a legal obligation to report all allegations of abuse to the relevant statutory authorities.

-Allegations may come directly from a child or young person or vulnerable adult, or from a fellow team worker, or from an adult.

-Allegations may refer to a family member or to someone outside the family such as a teacher, youth leader or pastor, etc..
-No groups of people are exempt from being abusers or from being abused.

-If the allegation concerns the Safeguarding Officer then the allegation must not be reported to them, but must be immediately reported to the Festival Coordinator, who will follow the procedures below.
+- For all volunteers the most important consideration is to safeguard and promote the welfare of children, young people, and vulnerable adults with whom they come into contact. - Any allegation of abuse must be taken seriously.
+Creation Fest has a duty and a legal obligation to report allegations of abuse to the relevant statutory authorities. - Allegations may come directly from a child or young person or vulnerable adult, or from a fellow team worker, or from an adult. - Allegations may refer to a family member or to some-one outside the family such as a teacher, youth leader or pastor, etc..
+No groups of people are exempt from being abusers or from being abused. - If the allegation concerns the Safeguarding Lead then the allegation must not be reported to them, but must be immediately reported to the Deputy Safeguarding Lead, who will follow the appropriate procedures.